robulouski/voidy-bootstrap/README.rst

   description tag, and social meta data (i.e. Open Graph).

 ``standfirst``
-  Adds a summary paragraph at the start of articles styled with CSS class "standfirst".
+  Text for a summary/intro paragraph that will be placed at the start of an article.
+This paragraph will be given a CSS class of "standfirst" so that additional styles can be applied.

 ``social_image``
   Set to an image filename (relative to ``{{ SITEURL }}/images/``) to